Surya-1011/Ez-Port-scanner/README.md

-# Ez-Port-scanner
+Pretty straightforward
-Specify the ports you want to scan
+Just enter the IP address and the ports you want to scan.
-Run it :)
+It'll do a good job.